top of page

 Your assault presses your target back.

-Action - Melee - 1 Creature - Uses Equal to Proficiency Bonus/Long Rest
+Once Per Turn - Melee - 1 Creature - Uses Equal to Proficiency Bonus/Long Rest

-You use your normal attack action, and the first time you damage a creature with a melee attack and that creature is no more than one size category larger than you, you can choose to push the creature up to 10 ft. in a direction of your choice.
+When you damage a creature with a melee attack and that creature is no more than one size category larger than you, you can choose to push the creature up to 10 ft. in a direction of your choice.

 Bull Rush